Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in noncentrosymmetric magnets

 \subsection{Bulk ferromagnetic (Ga,Mn)As and NiMnSb}

 One can picture iSGE based on simple symmetry rules.
-Fig. \ref{fig_iSGE-SOT-symmetry} represents the iSGE polarizations in three selected systems: (i) Si diamond lattice, (ii) GaAs zinc-blende crystal and (iii) NiMnSb non-centrosymmetric magnet.
+Fig. \ref{fig_iSGE-SOT-symmetry} represents the iSGE spin densities in three selected systems: (i) Si diamond lattice, (ii) GaAs zinc-blende crystal and (iii) NiMnSb non-centrosymmetric magnet.
 A priori, since Si diamond-lattice possesses inversion symmetry, iSGE vanishes globally at the level of the unit cell.
-But due to the {\em local} inversion symmetry breaking, iSGE generates two spin densities, ${\bf S}_A=-{\bf S}_B$, pointing in the opposite direction on the two non-centrosymmetric, inversion-partner sites of the Si diamond-lattice unit cell, as shown in Fig.~\ref{fig_iSGE-SOT-symmetry}(a).
-This staggered-symmetry spin density induced by the iSGE can generate an efficient SOT in collinear AFs as further discussed in Subsection~\ref{iSGE-SOT-antiferromagnet}.
+But due to the {\em local} inversion symmetry breaking, iSGE generates two spin densities, ${\bf S}_A=-{\bf S}_B$, pointing in the opposite direction on the two non-centrosymmetric, inversion-partner sites of the Si diamond-lattice unit cell, as shown in Fig.~\ref{fig_iSGE-SOT-symmetry}(a) and discussed theoretically in \citet{Ciccarelli2016} and references therein.
+This staggered-symmetry spin density induced by the iSGE can generate an efficient SOT in collinear antiferromagnets as further discussed in Subsection~\ref{iSGE-SOT-antiferromagnet}.

 On the other hand, the zinc-blende lattice of GaAs [or (Ga,Mn)As] and of the closely related half-heusler lattice of NiMnSb are examples of crystals that lack an inversion center in the unit cell.
-This can result in a non-zero net spin density, illustrated in Figs.~\ref{fig_iSGE-SOT-symmetry}(b,d), that generates an efficient SOT in FMs, provided that the iSGE-induced spin density is exchange coupled to the FM moments.
-As discussed earlier in detail in Subsection \ref{iSGE-SOT-mechanisms}, depending on the crystal symmetry, the iSGE can be composed of three distinct terms: generalized Rashba and Dresselhaus terms, shown in Fig.~\ref{fig_iSGE-SOT-symmetry}(c), and a term describing a response collinear to the electric field.
+This can result in a non-zero net spin density, illustrated in Figs.~\ref{fig_iSGE-SOT-symmetry}(b,d), that generates an efficient SOT in ferromagnets, provided that the iSGE-induced spin density is exchange coupled to the ferromagnetic moments.
+As discussed earlier in detail in Subsection \ref{s:rashbatorque}, depending on the crystal symmetry, the iSGE can be composed of three distinct terms: generalized Rashba and Dresselhaus terms, shown in Fig.~\ref{fig_iSGE-SOT-symmetry}(c), and a term describing a response collinear to the electric field.

 The experimental discovery of the iSGE-induced SOT was reported in a (Ga,Mn)As sample whose image is shown Fig.~\ref{fig_iSGE-SOT-GaMnAs-1}(a) \cite{Chernyshov2009,Endo2010}.
 The experiment demonstrated not only the presence of the iSGE effective field of the expected Dresselhaus symmetry for the strained (Ga,Mn)As epilayer, but also demonstrated that iSGE was sufficiently strong to reversibly switch the direction of magnetization.
 Data in Fig.~\ref{fig_iSGE-SOT-GaMnAs-1}(b) were taken at external magnetic field magnitude and angle fixed close to the switching point between the [010] and [100] easy-axes.
 The measured transverse AMR, used for the electrical readout, forms a hysteresis loop as the writing iSGE current is swept between $\pm1$~mA.
 The loop corresponds to the electrical switching between the [010] and [100] easy-axes.
 Here 100~ms current pulses of a 1~mA amplitude and alternating polarity were sufficient to permanently rotate the direction of magnetization, as highlighted in Fig.~\ref{fig_iSGE-SOT-GaMnAs-1}(c).